 Recommend Donor-Advised Funds with the Greater Kansas City Community Foundation

-If charitable giving is on your client’s radar, consider having a conversation about establishing a donor-advised fund through the Greater Kansas City Community Foundation.
-Our donor-advised funds not only provide a value-added service that you can manage, but also make a meaningful impact on your clients and the causes most near and dear to their hearts.
+If charitable giving is on your client’s radar, consider having a conversation about establishing a donor-advised fund or another type of charitable giving account through the Greater Kansas City Community Foundation.

-We help you understand and assess tax-saving options to make the most of your client’s charitable giving, and our donor-advised funds maximize your business with your clients while you continue managing those funds.
+We help you understand and assess tax-saving options to make the most of your client’s charitable giving.
 The Greater Kansas City Community Foundation is nationally recognized for our ability to handle complex charitable transactions.

 What is the Financial Advisor Program?

 Our financial advisor program is a win-win for you and your clients.
-Your client can use a donor-advised fund to support the causes they care about, and you can manage your client’s charitable assets after they are donated to the fund.
+If your client's donor-advised fund assets exceed $100,000, you can manage the assets after they are donated to the fund.
 Both you and your clients will have access to a knowledgeable staff of professionals who empower donors to become organized and efficient philanthropists.
-Additionally, there is no fee or minimum fund balance required to participate in the financial advisor program.
 The financial advisor program requires financial advisors to adhere to the Community Foundation’s professional and industry standards and the financial advisor program guidelines.

 What is a Donor-Advised Fund?

-Donor-advised funds are charitable savings account that grow tax free.
+Donor-advised funds are charitable giving accounts that grow tax-free.
 Our donor-advised funds make charitable giving easy, efficient and rewarding without unnecessary rules or limitations.

 - Your clients can choose to set up the fund under the Greater Kansas City Community Foundation or our national entity, Greater Horizons.

-- You can choose to manage the assets of the fund on your own platform, along with the rest of your client’s wealth portfolio.
-Or, if you’d prefer, your client can invest their assets in the Community Foundation’s investment pools.
+- If the fund's asset exceed $100,000, you can choose to manage the assets on your own platform, along with the rest of your client’s wealth portfolio.
+Or, your client can invest the assets in the Community Foundation’s low-cost investment pools.

 - Your clients contribute cash, stock or other complex assets to the fund and their charitable dollars grow tax free.

-- Your clients receive online access to their fund and are able to easily request grants, track the fund’s charitable activity and access quarterly fund statements.
+- Your clients receive online access to their fund and are able to easily request grants, track the fund’s charitable activity and access monthly fund statements.

 - Your clients can name successor advisors to their fund, involving future generations in their charitable goals and giving, allowing you to establish and foster connections with the next generation.